fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 </div>
 </div>

-Include the `fusioncharts.theme.fusion.js` file, if you want to set the value of `theme` attribute to `fusion` theme.
-To add any other theme to your chart, include its corresponding JavaScript file to your project and apply the theme using the `theme` attribute.
+> Only including the `fusioncharts.theme.fusion.js` file will not apply the theme.
+To apply the theme, set the value of `theme` attribute to the respective name of the theme.
 For more details click [here]({% site.baseurl %}/themes/introduction-to-themes '@@open-newtab').